raymond040/TCGConv/README.md

 over epochs and over groups.
 The code will also print the results and the performance into a .csv file.

 #### Essential Commands

+If you are running the models with HPC, then you should set HPCFlag = True at all of the models in the Models folder.
+Else you should set HPCFlag = False.
+Please edit the folder and directory to your own configuration.

 These commands will reproduce the model results by training a model with the same hyperparameters stated in the paper.

 Running CONCAT Model